rajewsky-lab/openst/openst_wiki/docs/experimental/capture_area_generation.md

 # Capture area generation
 The following section details the generation of capture areas for the open-ST protocol.

 By sequencing oligos, which comprise unique 32-nucleotide barcodes, appropriate adapters, and a poly-dT, we register the barcode sequences and their associated coordinates on the flow cell.

-From a NovaSeq6000 S4 flow cells ~360 capture areas sized 3x4 mm can be made.
+For instance, you can get ~360 capture areas sized 3x4 mm from a single **Illumina® NovaSeq 6000 S4** flow cell.

 ## Sequencing of barcoded library

-When using an Illumina® NovaSeq 6000 S4 flow cell (35 cycles), sequence the HDMI32-DraI library at a loading concentration of 200 pM.
+When using an **Illumina® NovaSeq 6000 S4** flow cell (35 cycles), sequence the HDMI32-DraI library (see in [Oligonucleotides](getting_started.md)) at a loading concentration of 200 pM.

 Sequence a single-end 37 cycle read, using Read1-DraI oligo as a custom primer.
 Use a custom sequencing recipe that stops the run immediately after read 1 prior to on-instrument washes.

+### Expected (data) output
+Either when using your own sequencing equipment or relying on a sequencing facility, you will get access to (most likely) already [demultiplexed](https://knowledge.illumina.com/software/general/software-general-troubleshooting-list/000005982)
+`fastq` files; otherwise, you can get access to *raw* basecall files in `bcl` [format](https://support.illumina.com/content/dam/illumina-support/help/Illumina_DRAGEN_Bio_IT_Platform_v3_7_1000000141465/Content/SW/Informatics/Dragen/ToolsiBCL_fDG.htm).

+Either of these files shall be used as the input for `openst` [later](../computational/preprocessing_sequencing.md#processing-the-sequencing-of-barcoded-library), to create a database of barcode sequences and their spatial locations.

 ## Enzymatic processing